valentina-s/SQL_tutorial/Exercise1.md

 <img src="images/fullView.png" width = "600" border = "1">
 <br><br><br><br>
 5. Most of the pgadmin interface contains information on the structure of the data tables (e.g. column names), but where are the actual data?
 Let's take a look:
-* Right click _Valentina, how to do this on a MAC??_ on the "seattlecrimeincidents" table, choose "View Data" and then "View Top 100 Rows" or "View Bottom 100 Rows" (Note: don't choose "View All Rows" because this will take a long time to load given the large size of the table).
+* Right click on the "seattlecrimeincidents" table, choose "View Data" and then "View Top 100 Rows" or "View Bottom 100 Rows" (Note: don't choose "View All Rows" because this will take a long time to load given the large size of the table).
 <br>
 <img src="images/viewingData.png" width = "400" border = "10">
 <br>